wp-plugins/timeline-express/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

 Timeline express allows you to create a beautiful vertical animated and responsive timeline of posts , without writing a single line of code.
-Font Awesome Included - Sweet!
+Sweet!

 == Description ==